MicrosoftDocs/sdk-api/sdk-api-src/content/certenroll/nn-certenroll-ix509extensiontemplatename.md

 req.lib:
 req.dll: CertEnroll.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IX509ExtensionTemplateName
+ - certenroll/IX509ExtensionTemplateName
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - CertEnroll.dll
 api_name:
  - IX509ExtensionTemplateName
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IX509ExtensionTemplateName interface

 ## -description

 The <b>IX509ExtensionTemplateName</b> interface defines methods and properties that can be used to initialize or retrieve a template name extension.
 This extension can be placed in the <a href="https://docs.microsoft.com/windows/desktop/SecGloss/c-gly">certificate request</a> to tell the <a href="https://docs.microsoft.com/windows/desktop/SecGloss/c-gly">certification authority</a> what template to use when issuing or renewing a certificate.
 The template is identified by name.<div class="alert"><b>Note</b>  The <b>CertificateTemplateName</b> extension is used to identify version 1 templates.
 To identify a version 2 template, you can use the <b>CertificateTemplate</b> extension defined by the <a href="https://docs.microsoft.com/windows/desktop/api/certenroll/nn-certenroll-ix509extensiontemplate">IX509ExtensionTemplate</a> interface.</div>
 <div> </div>